clemsonexcel/Fintech-Treasury-Analytics/README.md

 ![image](images/dashboard-screenshot.png)
-_Figure 1: Loan Insights Dashboard.
+_Loan Insights Dashboard.
 Note the red conditional formatting on the 'Total Outstanding' metric, triggered by the $3M risk threshold._

 ## Future Considerations
 - Predictive Risk Modeling: Implement a Logistic Regression model to classify the probability of loan default based on debt-to-income ratios and employment history.